Grace (play): Plot

 The title character, a cynical atheist science professor, is participating in a psychology experiment in Canada in which the scientists claim to have developed a helmet that can invoke religious experiences.
 Grace, although skeptical (when asked what the helmet is called, she mockingly answers, "The God Helmet"), is mesmerized by the feelings she experiences while using the device.
 Throughout the play, she is "pulled out of the scene" and asked questions about her experiences.

 Grace's son, Tom, is considering becoming a priest, and when Grace learns this, she is mortified and demonizes him in front of Tom's girlfriend, Ruth.
-Grace believes that anyone who tries to preach religion is being an active part of the world problems stemming from religious fanaticism, especially violence.
+Grace believes that anyone who tries to preach religion is being an active part of the world problems stemming from what she sees as religious fanaticism, especially violence.
 Tom tries to assure Grace that he's trying to form a "better religion," one that does not promote violence, but personal improvement and love.
 Grace stubbornly refuses to listen to Tom and after a bitter argument, the two become estranged.
 Meanwhile, Grace's husband, Tony, is a practicing Jew, and although he disagrees with Tom's Christian views, is far more tolerant and understanding.

 Ruth tells Tom she is pregnant with his baby, and Tom considers this news the time to talk about marriage.
 Ruth is very reluctant to move forward, saying she is unsure of Tom's religious beliefs herself.